t2trg/iot-seccons/draft-irtf-t2trg-iot-seccons.md

 # Security Threats and Managing Risk {#sec3}

 Security threats in related IP protocols have been analyzed in multiple documents including HTTPS {{RFC2818}}, COAP {{RFC7252}}, 6LoWPAN {{RFC4919}}, ANCP {{RFC5713}}, DNS security threats {{RFC3833}}, IPv6 ND {{RFC3756}}, and PANA {{RFC4016}}.
 In this section, we specifically discuss the threats that could compromise an individual thing, or the network as a whole.
 Note that these set of threats might go beyond the scope of Internet protocols but we gather them here for the sake of completeness.
-We also note that these threats can be classified according to either (i) the thing's lifecycle phases (when does the threat occur?) or (ii) the security building blocks (which functionality is affected by the threat?).
-All these threats are summarized in {{fig3}}.
+We also note that these threats can be classified according to either (i) the thing's lifecycle phases (when does the threat occur?) or (ii) the security building blocks (which functionality is affected by the threat?):

 1. Cloning of things: During the manufacturing process of a thing, an untrusted factory can easily clone the physical characteristics, firmware/software, or security configuration of the thing.
 Deployed things might also be compromised and their software reverse engineered allowing for cloning or software modifications.
 Such a cloned thing may be sold at a cheaper price in the market, and yet can function normally as a genuine thing.
 For example, two cloned devices can still be associated and work with each other.
 In the worst-case scenario, a cloned device can be used to control a genuine device or perform an attack.
 One should note here, that an untrusted factory may also change functionality of the cloned thing, resulting in degraded functionality with respect to the genuine thing (thereby, inflicting potential damage to the reputation of the original thing manufacturer).
 Moreover, additional functionality can be introduced in the cloned thing, an example of such functionality is a backdoor.